commanded/commanded/guides/Deployment.md

 The PG2 adapter is preferable for cluster deployment since it is provided by Erlang and requires no further dependencies.

+### EventStore

+If using PostgreSQL-based Elixir EventStore please also refer to its documentation about [running on a clustering of nodes](https://hexdocs.pm/eventstore/cluster.html).

 ## Multi node, but not clustered deployment

 Running multiple nodes, but choosing not to connect the nodes together to form a cluster, requires that you use the local registry and Phoenix's pub/sub library with its Redis adapter.